Has knowmore changed how it provides services during the pandemic?

 I called the knowmore office but couldn’t get through to anyone.

 We are sorry to hear that.
-We have received a high number of calls recently.
+Our call volume has been very high since the pandemic began.
 If you are having any difficulty reaching us by phone, please leave us a message with your details so that we can return your call.
 You can also email us at email@example.com.